Neko-Nik/Auth-N/CONTRIBUTING.md

 In short, since you are most likely a developer, **provide a ticket that you would like to receive**.

 - **Review the [documentation](https://auth-n.nekonik.com) and [Support Guide](https://github.com/Neko-Nik/Auth-N/blob/main/SUPPORT.md)** before opening a new issue.

+- **Align your issue with the project's goals.** See the [TODO list](https://github.com/Neko-Nik/Auth-N/blob/main/TODO.md) to understand the project's direction.

 - **Do not open a duplicate issue!** Search through existing issues to see if your issue has previously been reported.
 If your issue exists, comment with any additional information you have.
 You may simply note "I have this problem too", which helps prioritize the most common problems and requests.